contao/docs/docs/dev/reference/config.md

         # The target directory for the cached images processed by Contao.
         target_dir:           '%kernel.project_dir%/assets/images' # Example: '%kernel.project_dir%/assets/images'
         target_path:          null # Deprecated (Since contao/core-bundle 4.9: Use the "contao.image.target_dir" parameter instead.)

+        # Adds, removes or overwrites the list of enabled image extensions that can be used.
         valid_extensions:

             # Defaults: